-Legend Solicitors have the resources, dedication and expertise to deal with not only straight forward transactions but also complex Property Transactions.
+Our Solicitors in East London have the resources, dedication and expertise to deal with not only straight forward transactions but also complex Property Transactions.
 We provide cost effective legal services to individuals leasing or Purchasing commercial properties.

 Please call us to discuss any issue you may have in respect of commercial leases and we shall be pleased to assist:

 Purchase Conveyancing Process